 - If you have a reaction to niacin (skin flushing), you should probably only have a tablespoon or so of nutritional yeast per day.

 - If you don’t have a reaction, and are otherwise healthy, it’s very difficult to cause serious harm to your body by ingesting too much niacin from nutritional yeast.

 - Folate is controversial, and recent research suggests there should be no upper limit on its intake from food.

-What all that means (and keep in mind this is not medical advice!), is that if you want to be on the safe, keep your nutrition yeast intake to 1 tbsp per day.
+What all that means (and keep in mind this is not medical advice!), is that if you want to be on the safe side, keep your nutrition yeast intake to 1 tbsp per day.